gary-archer/oauth.blog/README.md

 ## Blog Technology

 The blog is primarily written using MDX markdown and has minimal JavaScript logic.\
-I have some particular requirements to render in these four modes:
+I have some particular requirements that I meet in these three scenarios:

 - MDX files should render in their [GitHub repository](https://github.com/gary-archer/apisandclients.com/tree/master/public/posts).
 - MDX content should render in the NEXT.js development host.